ceph/ceph/doc/cephfs/eviction.rst

 ======================

 Sometimes, the administrator may want to evict a client manually.
-This could happen if a client is died and the administrator does not want to wait for its session to time out, or it could happen if a client is misbehaving and the administrator does not have access to the client node to unmount it.
+This could happen if a client has died and the administrator does not want to wait for its session to time out, or it could happen if a client is misbehaving and the administrator does not have access to the client node to unmount it.